TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          wrap

    Description
-         Wraps the content of the the cObject array
+         Wraps the content of the cObject array.

 .. container:: table-row